 As a class we place an emphasis on communication and independence skills.
 It is important that we have high expectations for all our pupils and encourage them to communicate their wants and needs appropriately and be as independent as they possibly can be.
 We believe that by encouraging these skills in the early stages of their school life we are preparing them for their ongoing school life in Woodfield.

-In our class we have two teachers (Vicky and Amy) who share the working week in the class.
+In our class we have two teachers (Vicki and Jane) who share the working week in the class.
 We also have three full-time Teaching Assistants and a MSA.
 The staff working in the class are focusing on Characteristics of Learning, these promote the skills of engagement, motivation and thinking in the children and adults working in the class.

 Pupils are in year 3, 4 and 5 and range from the ages of 7-10.
 We follow a destination led curriculum which encompasses key skills from different subject areas focusing on a functional approach to learning.